CPD, CFD & Make-A-Wish help Portage Park boy become superhero for a day

 CHICAGO — The Chicago Police Department and the Chicago Fire Department teamed up with Make-A-Wish on Sunday to turn Navy Pier into a comic book adventure and help a boy play superhero for a day.

-Cyrus Powers from Portage Park has cystic fibrosis.
+Cyrus from Portage Park has cystic fibrosis.
 The nine-year-old wished to become the superhero “Minds-Eye.”

 His mission: to save Chicago from the evil “Dr. Laugh,” who freezes his victims and steals their valuables.